-- patients exposed to invasive devices (such as intravenous catheters or breathing tubes)
+- people exposed to invasive devices, such as intravenous catheters or breathing tubes

-If you have symptoms of sepsis, your doctor will perform certain tests to make a diagnosis and determine the severity of your infection.
+If you have symptoms of sepsis, your doctor will order tests to make a diagnosis and determine the severity of your infection.

-One of the first and easiest tests is a blood test.
-Your blood will be tested to see if there are any of the following complications present:
+One of the first tests is a blood test.
+Your blood is checked for complications like:

 - abnormal liver or kidney function

 - an imbalance in minerals called electrolytes that affect the amount of water in your body as well as the acidity of your blood

 Depending on your symptoms and the results of your blood test, your doctor may order other tests, including:

 - a urine test (to check for bacteria in your urine)